kohlschutter/junixsocket/src/site/markdown/filedescriptors.md

  to obtain access to potentially secret information.

  You may either use your own SSL/TLS authentication atop the Socket, or simply use [peer credentials](peercreds.html).

+## Not supported by all platforms

+ Not all platforms support file descriptors over AF_UNIX.
+Make sure they're available using
+> `AFUNIXSocket.supports(AFUNIXSocketCapability.CAPABILITY_FILE_DESCRIPTORS)`.